RosettaMLBootCamp2025/HW3-python-refresher/README.md

 - HW1 completed (Python environment set up)

-## Instructions

-Complete the exercises in order.
-Each Python file has TODO comments indicating what you need to implement.
+## How to Complete This Assignment

+Each Python file is a template with incomplete functions.
+Look for `# TODO:` comments - these mark where you need to write code.
+Read the docstrings and hints carefully, then implement the missing functionality.

+**The scripts will not work until you complete the TODO sections!**

 ### Part 1: Python Basics Warmup (basics.py)

-Open `basics.py` and complete the exercises:
+Open `basics.py` and **fill in the TODO sections** for these exercises:
-- Write a function to reverse a string
+- `reverse_string()` - Write a function to reverse a string
-- Use a for loop to count characters in a string
+- `count_characters()` - Use a for loop to count characters in a string
-- Create a dictionary to count nucleotide frequencies
+- `amino_acid_composition()` - Create a dictionary to calculate amino acid percentages
-- Use a list comprehension to filter sequences
+- `filter_sequences_by_length()` - Use a list comprehension to filter sequences

 **To test your work:**
 ```bash